Cancer Research UK has a clinical trials database. This includes trials that:

-This page tells you about the different sections on our clinical trials database, and the information included in each one.
+This page tells you about the different sections of a trial summary and the information included in each one.

 How to add your trial